Understanding Maple Syrup Grades

 All maple syrup grades are determined by color and flavor, the darker the color, the more intense the maple flavor.
-There are currently five USDA maple grades, including three Grade A’s (light amber, medium amber, dark amber) and two darker syrups, Grade B and a commercial grade.
-We have included information about the new maple syrup grade changes detailed later on this page.
 Not unlike wine, each grade offers its own unique set of distinctive flavors and tones, and everyone has their own personal preferences.
 Lighter syrups are those that are produced earlier in the sugaring season, whereas darker syrups are produced as the season progresses.

 New Guidelines for maple syrup grade changes

 While the maple syrup grades will change, many things will remain the same.
 Coombs Family Farms will still produce the highest quality pure maple syrup products that will continue to be delicious (and healthy) additions for your pancakes, other favorite foods, and your recipes.
 The International Maple Syrup Institute (IMSI) proposed these new maple grades to alleviate consumer confusion (right now the United States and Canada have separate classification standards) and provide continuity for export markets.
 This revised grading maple syrup terminology will make it even easier for you to identify and buy pure Vermont maple syrup products.

 The new maple syrup grades only apply to pure maple syrup, not imitation breakfast syrups or other fake products.
 These 100% real maple syrups are divided into two primary grades.
 In addition to this helpful Maple Syrup Grades Map, the new maple syrup grades are outlined below:

 Sold in retail markets, this high quality pure maple syrup grade is intended for human consumption.
 There are four separate designations and flavor profiles under this grade: